 At retirement, you’re again presented with many options about how to best manage your finances.
-If, for example, you want to better understand how and when to take your pension benefits, or are planning to sell or downsize a property, our trusted advisers can help point you in the right direction.
+If, for example, you want to better understand how and when to take your pension benefits, or if you are planning to release capital from downsizing or selling a property, our trusted advisers can help point you in the right direction.
 They can also help with the complicated process of planning how inheritance is passed on, helping you to leave your money to your family rather than the taxman.

 Put your financial plan in place